 - Stop newspaper delivery

-- Arrange care of pets, lawn, and plants
+- Arrange care of pets, lawns, and plants

 - Prearrange school absences for children